-In 2008, there were over 125,000 motorcycle accidents in the State of Wisconsin, a number that has been relatively stable since 2003.
+Every year there are more than 125,000 motorcycle accidents in the State of Wisconsin, a number that has been relatively stable since 2003.
 Yet, motorcycle accidents can be the most devastating of all vehicle related accidents.
 In recent years, the death toll has been around 100 individuals, with over 2,000 individuals suffering personal injury.
 In the aftermath of a tragic motorcycle accident, your health and family’s well being should be your main concern.

 Motorcycle accidents involve the same rules of the road that apply to auto accidents and truck accidents.
 Drivers of motor vehicles, including motorcycles, must follow the rules of the road enacted by the State of Wisconsin in Wisconsin Statute Chapter 346.
-This includes yielding the right of way under certain circumstances, maintaining proper management and control of their vehicle, maintaining a proper speed, and maintaining a proper lookout.
+These rules include the following:

 Wisconsin has some special rules concerning liability for cyclists who chose not to wear a helmet.
 Formerly, a biker not wearing a helmet could have their damages reduced or eliminated if they failed to wear a helmet, and that failure increased or enhanced their injuries.
 Current law states that failure by a person who operates or is a passenger on a motorcycle, an all-terrain vehicle, or snowmobile, either on or off a highway, to use protective headgear shall not reduce recovery for injuries or damages by the person or the person’s legal representative in any civil action.
 There are certain exceptions, for example those under age 18 and those with learning permits.